We focus on exercises that lead to injury if performed incorrectly or without suitable preparation and conditioning.

-I am working on creating more and more exercise programs for a variety of exercises but I am not sure if I will create one for knee cysts.
+I am working on creating more and more exercise programs for various exercises, but I am unsure if I will make one for knee cysts.

 Steve, here is my advice to you:

-Do Your Homework – Spend the time searching on the internet, going to the library, and talking with friends.
-Get as much information as you can when it comes to your injury and what you can do about it.
-This will clear away the feeling of hopelessness, give you a clear idea of what is going on, and show you what you need to do.
+Do Your Homework – Spend time searching the internet, going to the library, and talking with friends.
+Get as much information as possible about your injury and what you can do about it.
+This will clear away the hopelessness, give you a clear idea of what is going on, and show you what you need to do.

-Fight Inflammation – You must look at your sleep, nutrition, vitamins and food in order to decrease your inflammation.
+Fight Inflammation – To decrease inflammation, you must look at your sleep, nutrition, vitamins, and food.
 You can get some ideas on what you can do here.

 Keep Moving – This will help with inflammation and recovery.
 Look at the articles where I talk about terminal knee flexion and extension.